trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 <figcaption>

 _This photograph with the caption “elbow top layer from the front” from the necropsy record forms one part of the scientific documentation practice.
 It presents the animal as a piece of meat and as an object of anatomical research.
-(MfN, HBSB, ZM B IV 557 18 r.
+(MfN, HBSB, ZM-B-IV-557-18-r.
 All rights reserved.)_

 </figcaption>